ErpNetDocs/tech/advanced/calculated-attributes/index.md

 # User calculated attributes

 User calculated attributes are user-defined objects which extend the system entities.

-They are defined like formulas.
+They're defined like formulas.

-<br> When the value of a calculated attribute is requested, it is calculated "on the fly", in **real-time**.
+<br> When the value of a calculated attribute is requested, it's calculated "on the fly", in **real-time**.

 > [!NOTE]
 >